nlvo/web-design-1920/README.md

 ```

 ## Concept
-A playlist which you can customize by using only keys and play songs.
+A playlist which you can customize and play songs by using only keys.
 The idea behind it is that you would have a music app where you can listen to your favourite songs and playlists.
 And add songs to a playlist which you than can adjust.